maxime-lair/maxime-lair/docs/index.md

 We have to bind it on 0.0.0.0 (any addr) because prometheus might need to access it from outside, but this could be a security issue and we will tackle it later.

-Then we have to restart the docker service (be careful of any docker running)
+Then we have to restart the docker service (be careful of shutting down any docker running)

 ```
 $ sudo systemctl daemon-reload